 Here’s what you can learn about business from a bridesmaid:

-People buy off of emotions not logic
+People buy based on emotions, not logic

 Don’t take pricing for granted

-When I asked Corie why brides and bridesmaids don’t pick bridesmaids dresses that cost $100 or less she answered that those dresses are perceived to be low in quality because they are cheap.
+When I asked Corie why brides and bridesmaids don’t pick bridesmaids dresses that cost $100 or less, she answered that those dresses are perceived to be low in quality because they are cheap.
 And bridesmaids don’t want to wear something that will make them look bad in front of hundreds of people.

 Although Corie is able to get good bridesmaid dresses made for pennies on the dollar, she keeps her prices above a hundred dollars per rental.
-It’s not because she can’t make a profit charging less money, it’s because people perceive her dresses to be better when they are priced higher.
+It’s not because she can’t make a profit charging less money.
+It’s because people perceive her dresses to be better when they are priced higher.
 And when I asked her how she figured this out, she told me she did this by surveying potential customers.

-If there is a will there’s a way
+If there is a will, there’s a way

-When I asked her how she survives, she explained that she lives with her parents so that way she doesn’t have to pay rent.
+When I asked her how she survives, she explained that she lives with her parents so that she doesn’t have to pay rent.
 She eats meals at home and doesn’t go out to party.
 And when she travels for her bridesmaid business, she tries to stay with family or friends instead of staying in hotels.

 The devil is in the details